tretoef-estrella/sloane-coherence-records/cell_3x14/RESULTS_3x14.md

 | K4 `mpmath` 50 dps | (5, 7) |
 | K5 `decimal` 40 prec | (3, 7) |

-This is not a kernel inconsistency.
-It is a structural property of the basin floor for cell (3, 14): the basin supports a small discrete family of critical points at the same μ value to within numerical precision, with the maximum-coherence pair migrating across this family depending on the summation order and rounding model of the kernel.
-The same degeneracy is documented in [`Paper_3x14_basin_floor.md`](Paper_3x14_basin_floor.md) §3.3.
-The coherence value itself is reproduced byte-exact across all five kernels.
+We *interpret* this as a structural property of the apparent basin floor for cell (3, 14): the basin *appears* to support a small discrete family of critical points at the same μ value to within numerical precision, with the maximum-coherence pair migrating across this family depending on the summation order and rounding model of the kernel.
+We do not claim to have proven this interpretation — only that it is consistent with the observed kernel disagreement and with the other lines of evidence documented in [`Paper_3x14_basin_floor.md`](Paper_3x14_basin_floor.md) §3.3.
+The coherence value itself is reproduced byte-exact across all five kernels regardless of which interpretation one adopts.

 ---

-## Five-kernel ratification (Mixon holder)
+## Five-kernel ratification (Mixon 2019 holder)

-For comparison, the same five kernels run on the Mixon (2019) catalog holder in `3x14_holder_mixon.txt`:
+For comparison, the same five kernels run on a local working copy of the Mixon (2019) catalog holder for cell (3, 14) (the holder file is publicly available in the Game of Sloanes catalog (Jasper, King, Mixon; https://github.com/gnikylime/GameofSloanes); it is not redistributed in this folder):

 | Kernel | Implementation | μ (full precision) | round-8 | argmax pair |
 |:---|:---|:---|:---|:---|